-The Musculoskeletal Imaging and Intervention fellowship at the Mallinckrodt Institute of Radiology is one of the premier fellowships of its kind in the country.
+The Musculoskeletal Imaging and Intervention fellowship at Mallinckrodt Institute of Radiology is one of the premier fellowships of its kind in the country.
 The fellowship offers comprehensive training in MSK radiology and procedures.
 Fellows benefit from the strength of our experienced faculty, large and diverse volume of cases, and strong relationship with world-class referring physicians at the Washington University School of Medicine.
 Graduates of our fellowship continue their careers in both academic and private practices throughout the country.

 The fellowship provides intensive, clinical training covering a broad spectrum of imaging modalities and procedures in the diagnosis and treatment of bone, joint, and soft tissue disorders.
 Fellows receive extensive hands-on experience in protocoling, monitoring, and interpreting CT, MR, MR arthrogram, radiographic, and ultrasound examinations.
-Seven fellowship-trained MSK radiologists constitute the faculty who supervise and teach the fellows.
+Six fellowship-trained MSK radiologists constitute the faculty who supervise and teach the fellows.
 Trainees achieve increasing levels of responsibility and independence during the 12-month fellowship in preparation for independent practice.

 The section services the highly subspecialized Washington University-based Department of Orthopedics, several community-based subspecialty practices, as well as professional, collegiate, and high school sports teams in St. Louis.
 Imaging is also provided for Washington University-based rheumatology, rehabilitation, plastic surgery, neurosurgery, neurology, and oncology practices.